Virginia Derby 2026 predictions, odds, time: Picks from horse racing expert who hit Kentucky Derby trifecta

 The 2026 Kentucky Derby qualifiers continue on Saturday with the 2026 Virginia Derby at Colonial Downs in New Kent, Va.
 This race, which is contested at 1 1/8 miles, has a 50-25-15-10-5 point structure and a $500,000 purse.
 Formerly known as the Commonwealth Derby, this event moved from the late summer to the spring in 2025 to become part of the Road to the Kentucky Derby series.
 American Promise won in 2025.

 The latest 2026 Virginia Derby odds list Buetane as the 5-2 favorite.
 Confessional (4-1), High Camp (9-2) and Lockstocknphaoroah (5-1) are among the other Virginia Derby 2026 contenders.
 Post time is at 5:10 p.m.
-ET.
+ET, with partly cloudy skies and a temperature of around 63 degrees on what should be a fast track.
 Before making any 2026 Virginia Derby picks, be sure to see the horse racing predictions from SportsLine's Gene Menez.

 New users can bet on the Virginia Derby using the latest TwinSpires offer code CBSSPORTS to receive up to $400 in bonus bets to wager with: